c-grigsby/stencil-project/README.md

 # Stencil Project

-This repository holds the source code for stencil-project, an experiment in parallel computing utilizing pthreads, MPI, and serial techniques to execute a 9-point stencil calculation upon a two dimensional array under a variety of matrix sizes and calculation iterations
+This repository holds the source code for stencil-project, an experiment in parallel computing utilizing pthreads, MPI, and serial techniques to execute a 9-point stencil calculation upon a two dimensional array under a variety of matrix sizes and calculation iterations.

 ## Project Details